DONKEY KONG

 The game originally started out with Popeye characters in the roles (Popeye as jumpman/Mario, Bluto as Donkey Kong, and Olive Oyl as Pauline), but due to licensing disagreements with King Features, this idea was scrubbed.
 King Features later agreed to licensing them to Nintendo when Donkey Kong became popular.

-Ikegami's involvement in Donkey Kong is difficult to pinpoint.
-Most people believe Ikegami was contracted to develop the entire game based on concepts designed by Nintendo, but the Nintendo vs. Elcon court case (when Nintendo of America filed a lawsuit against Elcon Industries in Michigan for the illegal production of Congorillas/Crazy Kongs in America) describes Ikegami's involvement more along the lines of code refinement and bug fixing, even though all other evidence seems to point in the direction of Ikegami developing Donkey Kong entirely (as well as other early Nintendo arcade games).
-That's also why Ikegami sued Nintendo later- they decompiled Ikegami's Donkey Kong code and used it to develop Donkey Kong Junior without Ikegami's involvement.
-At that time, computer programs were not recognized as copyrightable material.
-According to these sources, Ikegami proceeded to sue Nintendo for unauthorized duplication of the Donkey Kong program code for the latter's creation of Donkey Kong Junior (1983, Tokyo District Court), but it was not until 1989 that the Tokyo High Court gave a verdict that acknowledged the originality of program code.
-In 1990, Ikegami and Nintendo reached a settlement, the terms of which were never disclosed."
+Some believe Ikegami was contracted to develop the entire game based on concepts designed by Nintendo (from Miyamoto), but the Nintendo vs. Elcon court case downplay's Ikegami's involvement to more along the lines of code refinement and bug fixing.
+Yet all other evidence seems to point in the direction of Ikegami developing Donkey Kong entirely (as well as other early Nintendo arcade games).
+Why would Nintendo pay Ikegami some $90,000 (in 1981's dollar) help fix a program, and why would Ikegami's logo be in Donkey Kong's graphics code?
+This site and Masumi Akagi's 2005 book It Started With Pong claims not only did Ikegami program Donkey Kong, they later sued Nintendo for using their code to develop Donkey Kong Junior without crediting or paying them (1983, Tokyo District Court), but it was not until 1989 that the Tokyo High Court gave a verdict that acknowledged the originality of program code.
+In 1990, Ikegami and Nintendo reached a settlement, but the terms of which were never disclosed.
+Allegedly there wasn't nothing more than a verbal contract between the two, which makes Ikegami Tsushinki's involvement in Donkey Kong difficult to pinpoint.
+If Ikegami's role with Donkey Kong was more significant than Nintendo led everyone to believe, considering Nintendo's lengthy litigious history, this would only be an early example of them silencing a rival.

 Controlling barrels – Don Hodges has an article about the details involved with doing this.